Interested in Law School?

-You could be early in your college career, just starting to think about law school as an option.
+You could be early in your college career, just starting to think about legal professions as an option.
 Or had your heart set on being an attorney your entire life.
 It's also possible you are near the end of your undergraduate degree and only recently decided on a new direction toward the field of law.
-In any of these cases, advisors in the Academic Advising Office can provide direction as to the next steps in your pre-law considerations.
+In any of these cases, SUNY Plattsburgh is committed to provide you direction as to the next steps in your pre-law considerations.

 Some students follow a more traditional pre-law path, with majors such as Political Science, Philosophy, Communication Studies, or History.
 It is not uncommon for law school applicants to study in other disciplines such as music, anthropology, literature, or ecology.
 (In fact, it's possible that the issues raised in your major -- such as gender & women's studies, environmental science, economics, etc.--were what ignited your interest in causes and issues with legal implications.)